 For-benefit organizations come in a wide variety of models and legal forms, all of which leverage market-based approaches to solve social and environmental problems.
 Some examples that might be familiar are:

-The Impact Economy is founded in a belief that social needs drive market innovation and companies are best served when they generate value not just for themselves, but also for their communities: they create shared value.
+The Impact Economy is rooted in a belief that social needs drive market innovation and companies are best served when they generate value not just for themselves, but also for their communities: they create shared value.

 Our belief is that we can “do well by doing good” – that making money and having social impact are not mutually exclusive, but actually interdependent.
 Thus, we think about value not only in financial terms, but also social, intellectual, political, physical and natural capital.
 In the end, this is about the amazing value of Louisiana – and protecting that value for generations to come.

 Business is a driving force of profitable social innovation in New Orleans.
 We seek to create a culture in our community that views business not just as profit-driven, but mission-driven — where private capital and earned-income strategies can leverage and scale social and environmental solutions.

 The Value Louisiana initiative is led by the Regional Sustainability Committee, representing over 10 local backbone organizations, and is facilitated by LifeCity.